Will anyone want to adopt my baby with special needs?

 Will anyone adopt my baby with special needs?

 Most parents of children with special needs are in that position by chance, and their love helps them work to ensure that they create the best possible present and future for that child.
 However, some people choose to adopt children with physical or developmental differences.
 Why would someone choose this path?
 Sometimes, these parents grew up with a family member with special needs, or they may have other adopted or biological children with that need.
 Others feel called to work with or adopt children who may experience different challenges than other children.
 Children with developmental or physical differences or emotional needs can be and are adopted by loving families who want to be their parents.

 Choosing parents for your child with special needs

 Finding adoptive parents for your child can be an emotional journey, and when you know that your child has special needs, this can be even more intense.
 How do you know if an adoptive family is suitable to parent your child with special needs?
 Ask questions about their experiences and attitudes toward people with developmental and physical challenges to make sure that you are comfortable with their approach.
 Talk to prospective adoptive families to see how patient, persistent, and flexible they are.
 Are they people who can celebrate and see small successes and be grateful for them?
 Do they have a solid support network of family, friends, and community resources?
 All of these attributes will help them parent children with special needs.

 Accommodating the medical needs of your child

 When you’re looking for adoptive parents for your child and you know that your child will need extra support, don’t be afraid to ask about the parents’ ability to manage this support.
 Do the parents have the time to work with your child to find the best medical care and participate in therapies that will help your child succeed?
-Do they live close to medical care, or do they plan to relocate?
+Where do they live–close to medical care, or do they plan to relocate?
 Do they have medical insurance that will help fund this care?
 Asking these questions can be hard, but it can ease your mind about your child’s future.